 Zied Mhirsi is a Tunisian global health professional and a radio host at the Tunisian radio Express FM.
 Since the revolution Zied has worked extensively with English Speaking Media analyzing the post revolution political situation, intervening on shows and helping media outlets producing stories, documentaries and other shows.
 Zied is a medical doctor and holds 2 masters in Public Health from the American University of Beirut and the University of Washington.
 He is a Fulbright Alumni, tutu fellow, former faculty at the University of Washington and visited more than 40 countries.
 His public health career is mostly focusing on strengthening health systems to combat HIV/AIDS and other serious diseases.
 He was selected in 2006 a UN Global Youth Leader and he is the author of a book on the history of mental health in Tunisia.

-Tristan Dreisbach is a story editor and writer.
+Tristan Dreisbach is Tunisia Live's managing editor.
 He previously worked on peacebuilding and statebuilding issues at the New York University Center on International Cooperation.
-Long interested in North African affairs, Tristan came to Tunisia in January 2013 to study Arabic and learn about the state of affairs in Tunisia.
-He speaks English and German.
+He writes on politics, economics, and culture.
+He speaks English and German, and is studying formal Arabic and Tunisian dialect.
 Tristan did his undergraduate work at the University of Michigan and received an MA in Politics from New York University.

 Robert joined Tunisia Live in July after graduating from Princeton University with a degree in Near Eastern Studies.
 At Princeton, he studied Arabic, MENA history and politics and journalism.
 His thesis covered the influence of Palestinian solidarity activism in Egyptian political history and its impact on the 2011 revolution.
 Robert has studied in Egypt, Jordan, Morocco and Hong Kong before arriving to Tunisia.